A cougar is more than a match for a single medium, large, or even a giant size dog

 - Because of these increased attacks, humans likely to confront these predators need to take precautionary measures.

 I believe those of us who have chosen to live in areas, where an encounter with any one of these top predators is more likely, need to take extra precautionary measures to protect ourselves and our dogs and other pets in case of an attack.
-Since the large carnivores are going to be protected species, and very rightly so, I believe large-sized agile guard dogs can be a deterrent against such an attack on your premises.
+Since the large carnivores are going to be protected species, and very rightly so, I believe large-sized nimble guard dogs can be a deterrent against such an attack on your premises.
 And if you decide on having a dog, two or more dogs are always better guards than one.

 Keeping small dogs in some areas don’t make sense